 This section deals with the IE411, the CCN/CSI technical statistics, the CCN/CSI audit files and the exchange of MRN Follow up queries and responses.

-Sending IE411 data to CS/MIS
+Sending IE411 data to CS/MIS2

 For NCTS-P4, ECS-P2, ICS-P1

 The IE411 message has EDIFACT (CD411B) or XML (CD411C) as its format and is either sent to the CS/MIS2 application across CCN/CSI or it is manually uploaded on CS/MIS2 Web interface.